sammcj/recommendarr/README.md

 docker-compose up -d
 ```

-This will pull the pre-built images from Docker Hub and start the services on ports 3030 (frontend) and 3050 (API server).
+This will pull the pre-built image from Docker Hub and start the unified service that includes both the frontend (port 3030) and API server (port 3050).

-**Key benefits of using either Docker Compose method:**
+**Key benefits of using the Docker Compose method:**
-- The API server data directory is mounted as a volume, ensuring your credentials persist across container restarts
+- The data directory is mounted as a volume, ensuring your credentials persist across container restarts
-- The frontend and API server are automatically configured to work together
+- The frontend and API server are bundled together in a single container
 - All your service credentials are stored securely using encryption
 - CORS issues are automatically handled through the proxy service